IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 `znsq_connection_t`:
 The znsq_connection_t represents the connection token previously returned by the `znsq_open()` API.

+`buf_len`:
+The buf_len is a required input/output parameter pointing to the length of the buf area.
+The initial size of the buffer can be calculated as 453 bytes for the primary index, and 346 bytes for each secondary index added to the EzNoSQL database.
+If the buffer is too small, a reason code of x'119 is returned along with the required size in this parameter.

 `buf`:
 The buf parameter is a required input parameter containing a pointer to a buffer which will contain the generated JSON report document.

-`buff_len`:
-The buff_len is a required input/output parameter pointing to the length of the buf area.
-The initial size of the buffer can be calculated as 453 bytes for the primary index, and 346 bytes for each secondary index added to the EzNoSQL database.
-If the buffer is too small, a reason code of x'119 is returned along with the required size in this parameter.

 Example call to `znsq_report_stats()`:
 ```C